Astros vs. Rangers Player Props Betting Odds

-Oddsmakers have set player props for Marcus Semien, Kyle Tucker and others when the Texas Rangers host the Houston Astros at Globe Life Field on Sunday at 2:35 PM ET.
+Sportsbooks have set player props for Marcus Semien, Kyle Tucker and others when the Texas Rangers host the Houston Astros at Globe Life Field on Monday at 2:05 PM ET.

 Bet on this matchup or its props with BetMGM!